dantleech/blog/source/_posts/2022-02-27-song-ballad-of-senior-dev.md

 I invested a short amount of time over two evenings writing the lyrics, the following weekend I then recorded an initial version of the song (version 1), a very poor Nick-Cave style ballad, it was out of time and not very great.
-I resolved to record a metal version of it instead and that it.
+I resolved to record a metal version of it.

 On Saturday, I spent 4 hours recording a first "metal" (version 2).
 Usually I find that as much as I hate the thing I'm recording, the more I work on it the